-- cause of decline in the organism’s capacity to survive1
+- cause of decline in the organism’s capacity to survive

-In this section, the cell death/removal processes will be described.
-Understanding of these processes is important for understanding the physical changes of normal aging.
+In this section, the cell death and senescence processes will be described.
+Understanding of these processes contributes to insight on normal biological aging and diseases of aging.

-Apoptosis is the process of programmed cell death.7 In this process, damaged cells die and are removed by phagocytosis without triggering inflammation.
+Apoptosis is the process of programmed cell death.
+In this process, damaged cells self-destruct, and are removed by phagocytosis without triggering inflammation.
 Apoptosis can occur via a number of intracellular signaling pathways; ROS-modified molecules can serve as triggers and/or apoptotic signaling molecules.
 The apoptosis pathways are strongly regulated, with intricate interplay between anti-apoptotic and pro-apoptotic factors.

-Autophagy is the process by which damaged molecules, organelles or cells are degraded enzymatically.6,8 The damaged entity is surrounded by a membrane and transported to the lysosome for digestion.6 Amino acids and other products of the digestion are then used for cell maintenance.4,5 Autophagy may or may not result in cell death.
-For example, if specific damaged proteins or mitochondria are autophagically removed, the process may actually assist in cell survival rather than in cell death.8 Autophagy can be initiated by ROS-modified molecule signaling.5,6
+Autophagy is the process by which damaged molecules, organelles or cells are degraded enzymatically.
+The damaged entity is surrounded by a membrane and transported to the lysosome for digestion.
+Amino acids and other products of the digestion are then used for cell maintenance.
+Autophagy may or may not result in cell death.
+For example, if specific damaged proteins or mitochondria are autophagically removed, the process may actually assist in cell survival rather than in cell death.

-Like apoptosis, autophagy is important in normal growth and development.6 Autophagy also decreases with normal aging5,6,7 followed by accumulation of malfunctioning mitochondria and proteins and other organelles.
+Like apoptosis, autophagy is important in normal growth and development.
+Autophagy also decreases with normal aging which can result in accumulation of malfunctioning proteins, mitochondria and other organelles.

 The relationship between apoptosis, necrosis, autophagy and senescence is variable.
-The process is used by a cell depends on the specific tissues and cells involved, and may also be influenced by the severity of stress induced.
-Mild stress may foster autophagy or senescence, with moderate stress resulting in apoptosis, and severe stress causing necrosis.
-8, 9 There is significant overlap in the proteins and molecular pathways involved in autophagy and apoptosis.
-9
+The process is used by a cell depends on the specific tissues and cells involved, and may also be influenced by the severity of the inciting cellular stress.
+Milder stress may foster autophagy or senescence, with moderate stress resulting in apoptosis, and severe stress leading to necrosis.

 Tissue effects in aging

-This section discusses the research findings regarding the relationships between tissue changes of normal aging and the processes of apoptosis, necrosis, autophagy, and senescence.
+This section discusses research findings regarding the relationships between tissue changes of normal aging and the processes of apoptosis, necrosis, autophagy, and senescence.
 Much of the current knowledge on this topic is derived from animal models.
 Extensive research remains yet to be done in human cells and tissues.
 The reader is referred to the Biology of Aging section of PM&R Knowledge NOW for more information on general organ-related changes of normal aging.

 The total number of cardiac myocytes decreases by as much as 30% with age; apoptosis is the primary pathway in this decrease.
 The heart is not able to regenerate or replace all these lost cells, so the remaining cells tend to hypertrophy.
 Specific inciting factors for this apoptosis are not known, although accumulated mitochondrial gene mutations appear to contribute.

-In muscles of aged experimental animals, aerobic exercise has been found to decrease components of apoptotic pathways, and increase components of autophagy pathways as well as to mitigate muscle atrophy.13 Chronic training also has been found to decrease ROS production in skeletal muscle, a decrease in oxidative stress.
+In muscles of aged experimental animals, aerobic exercise has been found to decrease components of apoptotic pathways, and increase components of autophagy pathways as well as to mitigate muscle atrophy.
+Chronic training also has been found to decrease ROS production in skeletal muscle, a decrease in oxidative stress.
 This oxidative stress reduction may decrease muscle apoptosis; however, more study is needed here.
-Few human studies are available, particularly in aging muscle.15

-Research is progressing in the area of relationships between aging, apoptosis and stem cell biology.
-Another area of research focus is the search for pharmaceutically-modifiable reactions in the molecular pathways of apoptosis and senescence, with goal of improving health in aging and aging-related disease.
+Research is progressing in the area of relationships between aging, apoptosis, senescence and stem cell biology.
+Another area of research focus is the search for pharmaceutically-modifiable reactions in the molecular pathways of apoptosis and senescence (senotherapeutics, senolytics), with goal of improving health in aging and aging-related disease.
 Work with such compounds is primarily in pre-clinical stages.9,10,14

-Much of the current understanding of biological aging has come from research in animal models or in vitro cell studies.
+As stated above, much of the current understanding of aging-related apoptosis and senescence has come from research in animal models or in vitro cell studies.
 Many of these models are highly specialized and genetically modified.
 Much less research has been done in non-modified animal models, or in humans.9,10 Such gaps in knowledge are in part due to difficulties inherent in doing longitudinal or tissue-based studies of human aging.
-Animal research has provided valuable information for understanding human aging, even though full translation of findings may not be possible at this time.
+Animal research has provided valuable information for understanding human aging, even though full translation of findings is not possible at this time.

 - Green DR, Galluzzi L, Kroemer G. Mitochondria and the autophagy-inflammation-cell death axis in organismal aging.
 Science.
 2011;333 (6046):1109-1112.